 We lease approximately 600 square feet of office space for our principal executive offices, which are located at 79 Madison Avenue, New York, New York 10016, under an operating lease that expires on August 31, 2021, with the option to renew for an additional period upon the expiration of this lease.
 We also lease approximately 2,500 square feet of laboratory and office space, which is located at 1500 First Avenue North, Birmingham, Alabama 35203, under an operating lease that currently expires on September 1, 2021, which automatically renews for a period of an additional 12 months upon the expiration of the initial term, but which can be terminated by us upon 60 days notice.
 We have also leased approximately 9,000 square feet of space located in the Martin Biscuit Building in Pepper Place, 2901 2nd Avenue South, Birmingham, Alabama.
-We are developing approximately 5,250 square feet of laboratory space, as well as approximately 3,700 square feet of office, conference and modular GMP manufacturing space.
+We are developing approximately 5,250 square feet of laboratory space, as well as approximately 3,700 square feet of office, conference and potentially modular GMP manufacturing space.
 The lease is a 63-month term, expiring on February 17, 2026 and has an option for a five-year extension.
+Our Birmingham facilities are both located within Qualified Opportunity Zones as defined in Section 1400Z-2 of the Internal Revenue Code.
+We will seek to use commercially reasonable efforts to expand our facilities within Qualified Opportunity Zones as long as it remains consistent with the best interests of the Company.
 We believe that our facilities are adequate to meet our current needs and that additional space can be obtained on commercially reasonable terms as needed.